Phase and Photon Number Dependent NOON State Localization in Flat Band Lattices: Flat-band rhombic lattice

 Finally, we employ the intensity correlation protocol for probing flat-band localization of NOON states with a large photon number.
-According to quantum correlation calculation, the probability of all photons occupying the flat band is given by $P_L(\alpha) = 2^{-N}(1 + (- 1)^N \cos(\alpha))$~\cite{Suppmat}.
+According to quantum correlation calculation, the probability of all photons occupying the flat band is given by $P_L(\alpha) \!=\!
+2^{-N}(1 + (- 1)^N \cos(\alpha))$; see Appendix~\ref{secS_analysis of NOON state in flat-band}.
 In other words, for an even (odd) $N$, $P_L$ is maximum at $\alpha\!=\!0$ $(\pi)$ and goes to zero for the opposite phases, i.e., at $\alpha\!=\!\pi$ $(0)$.
 Figure~\ref{Fig_3} shows cases of maximum localization with $P_L\!=\!2^{1-N}$ as a function of $N$, alternately considering $\alpha\!=\!0$ and $\pi$.
-With our experimental step-size in controlling the relative phase $\phi$, the values of $P_L$ obtained from the intensity correlations agree well with the quantum calculation.
-However, improved resolution of $\phi$ would lead to better agreement, especially for larger values of $N\ge7$.
+With our experimental step-size in controlling the relative phase $\phi$, the values of $P_L$ obtained from the intensity correlations agree with the quantum calculation up to $N\!=\!8$.
 From the experimentally constructed correlations (as in Fig.~\ref{Fig_2}), we determine the probability of finding all particles at the input sites $14$ and $15$.
-This probability converges to $P_L$ after some finite propagation, see Fig.~\ref{Fig_S_localization_oscillation} in \cite{Suppmat}.
+This probability converges to $P_L$ after some finite propagation, see Fig.~\ref{Fig_S_localization_oscillation}.
 The experimentally obtained $P_L$, averaged over two independent measurements, along with the standard error, is presented in Fig.~\ref{Fig_3} (blue bars).
-Small randomness in the lattice causes the fluctuation in the measured data.
+For small $N$ values, the deviations in the experiment are primarily caused by small randomness in the lattice.
+For larger $N \geq 7$, another effect, i.e., the noise in $\phi$ also plays an important role.
+Indeed, the accuracy of our protocol can be influenced by the resolution and noise in the relative phase $\phi$, see Appendix~\ref{Robustness} for more details.
 The results in Fig.~\ref{Fig_3} demonstrate the capability of the intensity correlation protocol for emulating NOON states with a large number of photons.
+It should be emphasized that improved resolution in $\phi$ and reduced phase noise would enable access to higher values of $N\!>\!8$.